priyanka-maz/face-recognizer/README.md

 ## Conclusion

-1. Initially, CPP and its OpenCV application was used to develop the face detection, but due to the need of using libraries like matplotlib and sklearn, a python implementation was done.
+1. Initially, C++ and its OpenCV application was used to develop the face detection, but due to the need of using libraries like matplotlib and sklearn, a python implementation was done.